Why choose this course

 Accredited by the Institution of Engineering and Technology on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.

-Graduates from this course are to be found in most of the main satellite companies and form an active Surrey alumni group.
-Companies which have employed our graduates include Inmarsat, SES, Eutelsat and Airbus.
+Graduates of this course can be found in most of the world’s main satellite companies and form an active Surrey alumni group.
+Companies that have employed our graduates include

 Academic year structure

 If you’re studying this course full-time, you will study eight modules across the year – four in each semester.
 During the first semester, you will also apply for and agree on a project with an academic supervisor and begin initial work on the project before working on it full-time after the end of Semester 2.
 From that point, you will have approximately two and a half months to complete the work and write up your dissertation.

 You can also study this course part-time, taking between two and five years.
 The length depends on how many modules you study each year.
 You can study between two and six modules each year.
 We recommend part-time students work on their project in their final year of study when all eight modules have either been completed or are near completion.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.